Sequita Hemingway

 Sequita Hemingway (born 7 January 1982) is a New Zealand professional boxer, rugby league and rugby union player.
 She is of Māori descent and identifies as a member of the Ngāti Tūwharetoa and Ngāi Tūhoe iwi.
+She is the second female to become a two time heavyweight New Zealand national boxing champion.

-Hemingway peaked in the world rankings when she reached third in the WBA, first in the IBO, and fourth on BoxRec.
+Hemingway peaked in the world rankings when she reached third in the WBA, sixth in the WBC, first in the IBO, and fourth on BoxRec.

 Professional boxing career

 Debut against World Ranked boxer 2021

 Filipo Saua out of Snap Back Boxing is Hemingways trainer since making her professional debut.
 Hemingway made her professional debut against world ranked boxer Alrie Meleisea.
 Before making her professional debut, she had only a few corporate fights with no amateur experience.
 Hemingway won the fight by majority decision which was considered a massive upset.
 After the fight, it was reported that Hemingway was in line for a New Zealand title.
 On July 23, 2021, it was announced that Hemingway would compete at New Zealand's largest rugby stadium, Eden Park.
 Due to the COVID-19 pandemic the event was postponed to 29 April 2022 and ended up being held at ABA Stadium.